Overview of Brushless Motor Use

 Remember: Always use a contactless temp gun when you change gearing, timing or you are on a track for the first time!
 Harbor Freight and models made by DeWalt work well.

-For R4 Details: Click HERE!
+For R4 Details and Tuning: Click HERE!

 These motors produce a lot of power, especially when used with modern LiPo packs.
 All Team Power Products 540 sized motors are designed to be used with 2S LiPo packs.
-DO NOT use more than 2S packs (the small wind motors such as 25.5 typically use 1S LiPo packs) on 540 sized motors (such as the R3 and R4 line)!
+DO NOT use more than 2S packs (the small wind motors such as 25.5 typically use 1S LiPo packs) on 540 sized motors (such as the R3 and R4 and R5 line)!
 The eighth scale motors (42mm diameter) may use 3S and 4S packs, depending on KV rating.
 Message for details.

 Keep loose clothing and metal jewelry away from the motors.
 If plugged into a LiPo pack, you may short across the exposed motor terminals causing motor, ESC, and personal damage!
 Or if the motor starts spinning, the gears may 'grab' anything loose and pull you into it!